2dotstwice/php-library-skeleton/readme.md

 `./vendor/bin/phing test`.

-In order to automatically run a full test when committing to git, install the included pre-commit hook with `./vendor/bin/phing install-pre-commit-hook`.
+In order to automatically run a full test when committing to git, install the included git hooks hook with `./vendor/bin/phing githooks`.

 # Setup third-party services